 SiriusXM is usually a paid service but can be streamed for free through May 31.
 Visit siriusxm.com.

 Here is most of what Springsteen said, and embedded videos for most of the songs he played.
-(Note: In some cases, he may have played a different version of the song than is here.)
+(Note: In some cases, he may have played a different version of the song than what is here.)

 Intro Music: “Turn Your Radio On,” Roy Acuff